Proxy-GS: Unified Occlusion Priors for Training and Inference in Structured 3D Gaussian Splatting: Appendix

 \subsubsection{Indoor Scenes with Sparse COLMAP Point Clouds}

 We describe the workflow of mesh extraction in indoor scenes where only sparse COLMAP reconstructions are available.
 Directly relying on COLMAP to generate dense point clouds in indoor environments is often unreliable, as such scenes frequently contain large textureless regions.
-To address this challenge, we follow the recent advances in 3DGS-based indoor reconstruction methods~\citep{ren2025ags, zhang20242dgs}, where sparse texture cues are complemented by state-of-the-art monocular depth estimation (e.g., MoGe2~\citep{wang2025moge}) and further refined with multi-view constraints from PGSR~\cite{chen2024pgsr}.
+To address this challenge, To address this challenge, we leverage a foundation-model approach similar to VGGT~\cite{wang2025vggt}.
+Our experiments show that VGGT-style models exhibit strong robustness in indoor scenes.
+However, since our pipeline requires alignment with COLMAP poses, we adopt MapAnything~\cite{keetha2025mapanything} instead, using RGB images together with COLMAP inputs to obtain a dense point cloud.
 This hybrid strategy enables the recovery of reasonable indoor meshes despite the limitations of sparse COLMAP input.